sokinpui/3100_Project/doc/account_manager_module.md

 *   Allow users to add new accounts by specifying essential details.
 *   Allow users to delete individual accounts after confirmation.
 *   Allow users to select multiple accounts and delete them in bulk after confirmation.
 *   **Important Deletion Constraint:** The backend API prevents the deletion of an account if it is currently linked to any existing expense, income, or recurring transaction records (`account_id` foreign key).
-The frontend displays an error message from the backend if such a conflict occurs during deletion.
+The frontend displays an error message (HTTP 409 Conflict) from the backend if such a conflict occurs during deletion.
 *   Display success/error notifications for add/delete actions (reuses shared `ExpenseNotifications`).

 ## State Management